basecamp/handbook/benefits-and-perks.md

 ## Expense Account

 If you work in the US, you should carry a Basecamp American Express card in your name.
 You can use the card for any work-related expenses, such as travel, software, or office supplies.
 If you have any doubts about whether or not to expense something, just ask.
 We require a receipt for all expenses of $50 or more.
 When you do buy something with the card, get a receipt!
 Take a photo of that receipt, and upload the receipt and then tag your expense in [Expensify](https://www.expensify.com).

-If you can’t use the AmEx and have to use a personal card, send the receipt directly to Navid for reimbursement.
+If you work outside the US, the same expense policy applies, but you'll be unable to carry a Basecamp American Express card.
+Instead, you'll use [Expensify](https://www.expensify.com) to manually log any expenses you incur.
+Andrea will be notified of your expense and will initiate a bank transfer within Expensify for your reimbursement.

-Basecamp has no expense policy.
-We trust our employees to spend money wisely.
-If you’re booking a flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
-If you’re attending a conference on behalf of Basecamp, sure, Basecamp will buy your meals.
+Overall, we trust our employees to spend money wisely.
+If you’re booking a meet-up flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
+If you’re attending a conference on behalf of Basecamp, we'll buy your meals.
 Just try to stay away from caviar and champagne at dinner (okay, maybe once if you have a great day to celebrate).

-Speaking of conferences -- try to limit your attendance at professional conferences to once a year.
+Speaking of conferences – try to limit your attendance at professional conferences to once a year.
 Don't extend your hotel stay too far to either side of the conference schedule; you should be traveling specifically to attend the conf.
-Our conference budget guidelines mirror our mini meet-up budget guidelines; you can find those in [Basecamp](https://3.basecamp.com/2914079/buckets/34/messages/1400415368)!
+Our conference budget guidelines mirror our mini meet-up budget guidelines; you can find those in [Basecamp](https://3.basecamp.com/2914079/buckets/22311406/documents/4347682694)!

 If you ever have questions about conference travel or need guidance about what “spend it wisely” means, just ask!